Rainbowski/mws-restaurant-stage-1/README.md

 - Python 2: python -m SimpleHTTPServer 8000
 - Python 3: python3 -m http.server 8000

-* Go to : http://localhost:8000 and view the website.
+* Go in your browser to: http://localhost:8000 and view the website.

 Enjoy the website!